 8. Establish Critical Limits for each CCP (Principle # 3)

-A critical limit measures the maximum/minimum value of certain factors that have impact on reducing, preventing, and eliminating food safety hazards.
+A critical limit measures the maximum/minimum value of certain factors that have an impact on reducing, preventing, and eliminating food safety hazards.
 Factors such as temperature, time, moisture level, and visual appearance are considered.

 9. Establish a Monitoring Procedure (Principle # 4)